ARX36/hello-world/README.md

 # hello-world
-Hello everybody
+Hello World

 "Defensa el teu dret a pensar, perquè fins i tot pensar de manera errònia és millor que no pensar" (Hipàtia d’Alexandria)

-“Who in the world am I?
-Ah, that's the great puzzle.”
-(Alice, Alice in Wonderland by Lewis Carroll)
+“Begin at the beginning”, the King said gravely, “and go on till you come to the end: then stop.”
+(The King, Alice in Wonderland by Lewis Carroll)